-When you find yourself in a pinch levelling up your academic skills for higher grades, you can ask for help.
-Yes, you don't need to be afraid and think asking for help is some kind of weakness.
+When you find yourself in a pinch, leveling up your academic skills for higher grades, you can ask for help.
+Yes, you don't need to be afraid and think asking for help is a weakness.
 It can be a strength for you because you'll be able to learn from others and let them teach you their ways on how they got their grades.
-You can also ask tips and tricks from classmates with high GPA and learn the ways of the academically strong.
+You can also ask tips and tricks from classmates with high GPAs and learn the ways of the academically strong.

 12. Check out the acceptance rates of Carnegie Mellon

-While SAT and ACT score results have been optional since 2017, University of Chicago is still hard to apply for primarily because they've been known to be super-selective when it comes to admitting students.
-You could even say that since making the SAT and ACT score results optional, it may have made it harder for a prospective student to get accepted.
+While SAT and ACT score results have been optional since 2017, the University of Chicago is still hard to apply for primarily because they've been known to be super-selective when it comes to admitting students.
+You could even say that making the SAT and ACT score results optional may have made it harder for a prospective student to get accepted.
 If these numbers are any indication, it may get even harder:

 13. Level up your application

 When you’ve picked up the rest of the requirements, you’re now ready to create your application and profile.
 But you have to level it up and make sure it’s already boosted and revved up for Carnegie Mellon.
 Stumped on how to do this?
 Here are the things you can apply:

 As part of the requirements for application, you’ll be writing your response to the supplemental essay questions with your application.
 It's essential to take this part seriously because it’s one of the factors in Carnegie Mellon’s admission process that’ll determine whether or not you deserve to be with them.
 If you need some hype-up to answer the essays without breaking a sweat, check out College Vine’s guide for answering the previous essays here.

 - Concoct your story riddled with the character qualities they seek from you